practicalmeteor/spacejam/README.md

 SpaceJam
 ========

 **spacejam** is a console test runner for [meteor](https://www.meteor.com/) packages.
 It wraps meteor test-packages with some enhancements, allowing you to easily run your package tinytests or [munit](https://atmospherejs.com/package/munit) tests from the command line.
 It's primary use is in continuous integration environments.
-It starts meteor test-packages, waits for it to be ready, and then runs the tinytests or [munit](https://atmospherejs.com/package/munit) tests in phantomjs.
+It starts meteor test-packages (--driver-package test-in-console), waits for it to be ready, and then runs the tinytests or [munit](https://atmospherejs.com/package/munit) tests in phantomjs.
 Support for more browsers is coming shortly.

 Supported Meteor Versions
 -------------------------